 Conduct a firm-wide review to identify patterns.
 If failure rates are too high, you may need to tighten up systems and controls across the business.
 However, if they are too low, consider encouraging your people to be more willing to experiment.

-If you are a proactive organisation, looking to grow and would like some guidance Cedar Coaching might be right for you.
-We work closely with each business to develop a bespoke coaching package which can include training, advice, guidance and additional services.
-Each package is specifically created to enable the client to achieve and, in many cases, exceed their targets.
-If you would like more information or a free, no obligation meeting give us a call on 01332 292 022 or e-mail firstname.lastname@example.org
+But… we’re here for you!
+We work closely with our clients to provide advice, guidance and additional services where needed.
+If you would like more information or a free, no obligation meeting give us a call on 01332 292 022 or e-mail email@example.com